JIACHENG135/JCPlayer/README.md

 </div>

-LibGen Desktop is a lightweight, fast and free video searching and sharing engine for MacOS, Windows and Linux.
+JCPlayer Desktop is a lightweight, fast and free video searching and sharing engine for MacOS, Windows and Linux.

 This application's infra and skeleton is inspired and inherit from <a href="https://github.com/lanten/electron-antd"> here </a>